Skip to main content

 • graphics

-The graphics of the game are characterized by a retro, pixel art style that evokes nostalgia for classic arcade games, though opinions vary widely.
-While some players appreciate the charming aesthetic and find it enjoyable, others criticize it as bland or lacking depth, with mentions of glitches and a "bare bones" appearance.
-Overall, the graphics appeal to fans of retro gaming but may not satisfy those seeking more modern visuals.
+The graphics of the game are characterized by a retro pixel art style that evokes nostalgia for classic arcade games, appealing to fans of the genre.
+However, opinions are mixed, with some praising the charming aesthetic while others criticize it as bland or lacking depth, describing it as "bare bones" and "meh."
+Overall, the visuals are seen as a nostalgic nod to the past, though they may not satisfy all players, particularly those seeking more modern graphics.

 • “I love the retro-style graphics, love the variety of challenge styles (some are timed areas, some are on top of cars and whatnot), and the one thing I enjoyed the most was the humor.”